DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 There are four preferences that control the behavior of the avionics setup functionality.

-- Default Avionics Setup: Specifies the default avionics setup to use when creating new profiles, the setup "DCS Default" corresponds to the default setup of the jet in DCS.
+- *Default Avionics Setup:* Specifies the default avionics setup to use when creating new profiles, the setup "DCS Default" corresponds to the default setup of the jet in DCS.
   For airframes other than the Viper, this setting is effectively always "DCS Default".
-- Use When Setup Unknown: When set, this preference causes DCSWE to use the default avionics setup in situations where it does not have information on the avionics setup.
+- *Use When Setup Unknown:* When set, this preference causes DCSWE to use the default avionics setup in situations where it does not have information on the avionics setup.
   For example, if this is set, a profile created from CombatFlite would use the default setup.
 When not set, DCSWE does not change avionics setup (i.e., it behaves as if the default were "DCS Default")
-- F-16 HOTAS DOGFIGHT Dogfight: Specifies the keybind for the "Dogfight" position on the HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.
+- *F-16 HOTAS DOGFIGHT Dogfight:* Specifies the keybind for the `DOGFIGHT` position on the HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.
-- F-16 HOTAS DOGFIGHT Center: Specifies the keybind for the "Center" position on the HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.
+- *F-16 HOTAS DOGFIGHT Center:* Specifies the keybind for the `CENTER` position on the HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.

 These can be set throught the DCSWE preferences, strangely enough.
-Note that the DOGFIGHT hotkeys will need to also be set up through the DCS control setup in DCS.
+Note that the `DOGFIGHT` and `CENTER` hotkeys will need to also be set up through the DCS control setup in DCS.